 Stay at Home > Abort at Home

-On 30th March 2020, just one week after the Coronavirus bill passed, Matt Hancock approved the largest change to abortion measures since 1967, permitting women to take both abortion pills at home.
+On 30th March 2020, just one week after the Coronavirus bill passed, Matt Hancock approved the biggest change to abortion measures since 1967, permitting both abortion pills to be taken at home rather than in a clinic.
 The decision was never debated, discussed or voted on in parliament.

 What are the risks of sending abortion pills by post?